New SBC President commits to move sex abuse reforms forward – KION546

 “Every denomination has a sexual abuse problem – even those that have women pastors,” he said.
 “Anywhere you have a large group of people interacting, you’re going to have wolves trying to manipulate the situation.”

-The Rev. Clint Sullens, pastor of Faith Baptist Church in Monroe, Georgia, said he cast his vote for Tom Ascol because “he is scripturally focused, and we really need that in this season.”
+The Rev. Clint Sullens, pastor of Faith Baptist Church in Monroe, Georgia, said he cast his vote for Tom Ascol because “he is scripturally focused,” which is needed now.

 “But, I’m not discouraged or disappointed at where we are right now,” he said.
 “We had great men to choose from.”

-Sullens is hopeful that the vast denomination will come together especially to prevent sexual abuse and do a better job of caring for survivors.
+Sullens is hopeful the denomination will come together especially to prevent abuse and better care for survivors.
 He believes uniting on critical issues is possible.

 The delegates also defeated a proposal to defund the convention’s public-policy arm, which has long been a target of critics complaining it isn’t conservative enough.
-Supporters said the Ethics and Religious Liberty Commission will be needed more than ever given the anticipated battles in state legislatures if the Supreme Court overturns the Roe v.
+Supporters said the Ethics and Religious Liberty Commission will be needed more than ever given the anticipated state battles if the Supreme Court overturns the Roe v.
 Wade decision that legalized abortion.

 Smith reported from Pittsburgh.